-The 2017 art show tour for Spectrum Wood has ended.
+The 2018 art show tour for Spectrum Wood will begin in June.

 Perhaps you were able to attend one of the shows in 2017

 and saw something you liked but did not purchase.

 Or you see something on this website that is of interest.

 The item may still be available or the gnomes will go to work and make another.

 to inquire when the item might be available.

 Check for shows in 2018, they will be posted at the bottom of this page when invitations are accepted.

 The next 2018 art show appearance will be: